-The credible spill scenarios for the Barossa development show no shoreline contact, and large aggregations of wildlife are not expected or known to occur within the moderate exposure thresholds zone of a potential Barossa Development spill release.
+Modelling results from the credible spill scenarios for the Barossa development show no shoreline accumulation at any exposure value, and large aggregations of wildlife are not expected or known to occur within the moderate exposure zone of a potential Barossa Development spill release.
 Consequently, it is not anticipated that there will be large numbers of oiled wildlife in the event of a spill.